- Defining the concept

 Hard to tell.
 There is no mathematical formula!
 But globally, the larger, more diverse, more vibrant and more collaborative the community, the more complexity we can cope with.

-- More features & more code bring more complexity.
+- More features and more code bring more complexity.

 - Either current users of the software stay with it instead of using something else, or the long feature list attracts people.